 The Corporation is participating in an application brought before the AUC for approval of the AESO's 2018 Independent System Operator tariff.
-This proceeding is directed toward addressing matters relating to the application of the AESO's Customer Contribution Policy to the Corporation and the AESO's current transmission cost allocation practices.
-A determination in this proceeding may have an impact on the Corporation's going-in rates and K-Bar amounts for the second PBR term.
-A decision is expected in the third guarter of 2019.
+The Corporation's participation in this proceeding, which is expected to extend throughout the first half of 2019, is directed toward addressing matters relating to the future application of the AESO's Customer Contribution Policy to the Corporation and the AESO's current transmission cost allocation practices.